We think this TV show stands out for:

 Talk to your kids about ...

-Families can talk about how witchcraft has traditionally been viewed on TV and at the movies.
+Families can talk about how witchcraft has traditionally been portrayed on television and in movies.
 Think about how witches figure in some of the things you've watched.
 Are the witches depicted as heroic?
 Monstrous?
 Why does it vary, and what does this say about what witches represent to us?

 Why is it important that Sabrina is young?
 How would this story change if she were an older character?
 What's interesting or special about youth, and why is it so often the center of drama?
 What types of stories make sense for young characters and not older ones?